 Crush syndrome is the second leading cause of earthquake death after direct trauma from collapse.
 It is implicated in deaths from multi-vehicle collisions and industrial accidents because of the extended time victims spend pinned in the wreckage.

 Less serious crush injuries can lead to loss of limbs and organ function.
 The most frequent outcomes of crush injuries are kidney damage and nerve damage.
 Infection, blood clots, and severe scarring can also happen.

 - The sudden flow of potassium, phosphorus, and other waste products can lead to kidney damage and renal failure.
-This damage may not become apparent for several hours or days after a victim is removed from a car crash or collapse, and it has become known as the “smiling death.”
+This damage may not become apparent for several hours or days after a victim is removed from a car crash or collapse.
+It has become known as the “smiling death.”

-If you or a loved one have been involved in a vehicle accident where there was any type of crush injury, it is imperative that you be assessed by a doctor, even if you believe you feel fine.
+Get medical help immediately if you or a loved one have been involved in a vehicle accident where there was any crush injury.
+This is true even if you believe you feel fine.
 The delay in treating the injury can be lethal.

 Any time you have been involved in a motor vehicle accident, you should consider retaining an attorney.
 Determining fault in an accident is essential to pursue compensation for your injury and obtain full and fair recompense for your expenses and other losses.

 New York follows a pure comparative negligence rule.
 This means that parties can recover damages, or compensation, in proportion to their degree of fault in an accident.
 If you are held to be 30 percent responsible for your accident, you can still recover 70 percent of your compensable damages from the other party.

 This is especially important when discussing injuries as devastating as crush injuries and crush syndrome.
 The whole-body trauma you may suffer when you sustain a crushing injury is intense.
 Kidney failure may require years of dialysis or a transplant.
 Nerve damage can lead to a lifetime of physical therapy.